-Consultation with Senate & Curriculum Services (ubc.curriculum@ubc.ca) at an early stage is required.
-Senate & Curriculum Services can advise if the subject code has previously been used on the Vancouver Campus or is currently in use on the Okanagan Campus.
+Consultation with Senate and Curriculum Services (vancouver.curriculum@ubc.ca) at an early stage is required.
+Senate and Curriculum Services can advise if the subject code has previously been used on the Vancouver Campus or is currently in use on the Okanagan Campus.